instagaian/Egalitarian-Intentional-Community-Funding-Framework/README.md

 ## Community
 Community meaning a co-creative group of people with strong social bonds and a shared vision.
 A physical presence at a shared location is necessary to meet requirements for social ties and qualification for any shared income.

+## notice
+The framework has not to my knowledge been tested and is subject to change, variations that adhere to the main ethos and tenants are welcome

 see full [document](https://github.com/instagaian/Egalitarian-Intentional-Community-Funding-Framework/blob/master/egalitarian%20comunity%20funding%20framework_v1.1.pdf)

 ## Licence